cneyens/MODFLOW-MAXDRN/README.md

 Version 1.0.3 - October 2018

 ## To cite
-Neyens, C., Simpson, D. & Huysmans, M. *in review*, Maximum-flux constraint for the MODFLOW DRAIN package to simulate dewatering wells
+Neyens, C., Simpson, D. & Huysmans, M. 2018, Maximum-flux constraint for the MODFLOW DRAIN package to simulate dewatering wells, *in review*

 ## License
 This project is licensed under the MIT License.
 See also the [LICENSE](./LICENSE.md) file.